眾生無邊誓願度

 Why Has the Manas Existed Since Beginningless Kalpas?

-Why is it that the mental faculty, having existed since beginningless kalpas and not born of causes and conditions, still belongs to the category of dharmas subject to arising, ceasing, and transformation?
-Because since beginningless kalpas, the mental faculty has inherently harbored ignorance—particularly the afflictions of greed, hatred, and delusion arising from a single thought—and remains unaware of its own illusory nature.
-Consequently, the view of self and the clinging to self cannot be eradicated by itself.
-It coexists with the eighth consciousness without vanishing.
-However, once the mental faculty exhausts the fundamental ignorance arising from a single thought, the clinging to self will be completely severed, and it will inevitably cease to exist.
-Only the eighth consciousness will remain, existing alone—formless, markless, free from clamor and commotion, in the quiescent state of Nirvana.
+Why is it that the manas, having existed since beginningless eons and not born from causes and conditions, still belongs to the dharmas of arising, ceasing, and change?
+Because since beginningless eons, the manas has inherently possessed ignorance, particularly the afflictions of momentary ignorance—greed, hatred, and delusion.
+Unaware of its own illusory nature, the view of self and the clinging to self cannot be eradicated.
+Thus, it coexists with the eighth consciousness without vanishing.
+Once the manas exhausts all momentary ignorance, the clinging to self will be completely severed, and it will inevitably cease to exist.
+Only the eighth consciousness will remain alone, formless, shapeless, without clamor or commotion, in the stillness of nirvana.

 ——Master Sheng-Ru's Teachings